2b1q/web3-feeds/README.md

 #### 5. Deploy the Bot (Optional)

-To keep your bot running continuously, you can deploy it to a server or use a process manager like `pm2`:
+To keep your bot running continuously, deploy it to a server or use a process manager like `pm2`:
    ```sh
    pm2 start index.js --name web3-feeds-bot
    pm2 save